mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 some physical protection.

 HELMET
-Zhof’s helmet uses the standard Consulate ‘big eyes’ design – as many Imperials call it – which incorporates multispectral emitters/sensors and user displays in the lower part of the ‘eyes’.
+Zhof's helmet uses the standard Consulate 'big eyes' design – as many Imperials call it – which incorporates multispectral emitters/sensors and user displays in the lower part of the 'eyes'.
 Although the design of the eyes is considered by some to create weak points in the helmet front, the difference from a single faceplate design is so small as to be negligible.
 The helmet also contains